 - Lansdowne will be an exciting place where ideas, innovations, technology and enterprise flourish close to the free and relaxed climate of the beach.

 - Workers, visitors, residents and students will have the opportunity to exchange ideas and knowledge in the many vibrant streets, plazas and parks.

 - The synergy of education, places to live, dynamic workspaces and culture will create an atmosphere of enterprise.

 This vision led to the development by Bournemouth Borough Council (now BCP Council) of the Lansdowne Delivery Plan as a formal response to the vision document.

 A bid for funding was submitted to Dorset Local Enterprise Partnership (DLEP) in 2017 which proved to be successful and priority areas within the Delivery Plan were highlighted for this first phase of funding.
 The view is these changes should act as a springboard encouraging further investment and subsequent fulfilment of the Delivery Plan over the coming years.

 This initial phase of works has since benefitted from a series of consultations providing residents, businesses, transport providers and the wider public with opportunities to share their views on what they would like to see and how the proposed changes could affect them.
 Responses from these consultations have been considered during the design process and decision making.

 While the long-term Lansdowne vision remains unchanged, BCP Council has also acknowledged the need to support local businesses and economic recovery post COVID-19 and the belief is that the planned improvements will help to encourage that recovery.

-£4.8 million in government funding has been secured through the Dorset Local Enterprise Partnership Local Growth Deal Funding 3 programme to deliver these improvements.
+£4.8 million in government funding has been secured through the Dorset Local Enterprise Partnership Local Growth Deal Funding to deliver these improvements.
 A further £2.9 million of council match funding from local contributions will also be invested in the area, resulting in almost £8 million public investment for the Lansdowne.